cscarv/riemannian-metric-learning-ot/README.md

 # Riemannian Metric Learning via Optimal Transport

-This repository is the official implementation of [Riemannian Metric Learning via Optimal Transport](https://arxiv.org/abs/2205.09244), which appeared as a poster at ICLR 2023.
+This repository is the official implementation of [Riemannian Metric Learning via Optimal Transport](https://arxiv.org/abs/2205.09244) by Chris Scarvelis and Justin Solomon.
+This work appeared as a poster at ICLR 2023.

 ## Requirements